Property Management Blog

 Is there a limit to how much security deposit a landlord can charge?

-Yes, there is a deposit limit.
+Yes, there is a limit.
 Per Arizona law regarding the security deposit limit, a landlord cannot request that a tenant pay more than one and one-half month's rent for deposits.

 Are Arizona landlords allowed to charge a nonrefundable deposit?